evomimic/holo-health/hsd/healthcare-service-delivery-hApp.md

 # Proof of Concept (PoC) Simplistic Implementation
 The goal for the initial Proof-of-Concept (PoC) is to demonstrate the basic application architecture and hApp collaboration model.
 As such, a very simplistic concept of _healthcare service delivery_ will be implemented in the PoC.

-ges to the _Personal Health Vault (phv)_ hApp to retrieve requested personal health information from the person's vault and also to record observations made by the _Healthcare Provider_ back into the persons's vault.
 * No support for _agreement types_, the PoC will only a support a single, implicitly defined agreement with the following _service flow_:
    1. _Healthcare provider_ issues _HealthInfoRequest_ for specified _observation codes_ from _consumer_
    1. The _hsd hApp_ will automatically check all such requests to ensure they comply with the terms specified in the _agreement_.
 If not, the request is  rejected.